aryan-goyal/Image-Database/README.md

 ## Testing

 The application can be can tested using two different methods.
 Firstly, using PyTest (framework used for simple unit tests to complex functional tests), which are in the `tests/tests.py`.
 The second is the Postman Collection which is a group of saved requests organized into a folder.
-This file can be imported into Postman and each to use for endpoint testing.
+This file can be imported into Postman and used for endpoint testing.

 ## Local Setup